25 whale conversation questions

 A blue whale can grow to 31 metres in length and weigh 160 tons.

-The second-largest whale is the fin whale, it can grow to 20 metres and weigh up to 48 tons.
+The second-largest whale is the fin whale, it can grow to 20 meters and weigh up to 48 tons.

 A blue whale can hold its breath and stay underwater for 90 minutes.